chalmers-revere/opendlv.core/usecases/stable/documentationcamera/calibrate.documentationcamera/README.md

 ### Flipped Camera Image

-It is assumed that the camera is mounted upside down, the video images are flipped before displaying.
+It is assumed that the camera is mounted upside down, thus the video images are flipped before displaying.
 To disable flipping, set `proxy-camera.camera.flipped` in `configuration` to `0`.

 ### odsupercomponent